 1. Let your tot help with the washing.
-Show her how to sort the coloureds from the whites, and then let her stuff them into the machine.
+Explain how to sort the colours from the whites, and then stuff them in the machine together.

 2. Turn the living room into a cinema!
 Put dolls and teddies on a row of chairs.
 Take money for tickets, then show a DVD.
 An interval with a chance to buy a snack is popular!

 3. If you've got a lot of washing up to do.
-Get out her plastic tea-set, a bowl of soapy water and a tea-towel to put it all on.
-Then let her wash up on the kitchen floor whilst you do yours.
+Get out a plastic tea-set, a bowl of soapy water and a tea-towel to put it all on.
+Then let them wash up on the kitchen floor whilst you do yours.

 4. If it's a cold day, put some sand from the sand-pit in a washing-up bowl and hide mini treasures.
 A spoon makes a good-sized spade and a sieve's fun, too.

 5. Create with playdough.
-Give your toddler shaped biscuit cutters and a rolling-pin and show her how to cut out 'biscuits'.
+Give your toddler shaped biscuit cutters and a rolling-pin and explain how to cut out 'biscuits'.
 A garlic press is fun for making squiggly bits.

 6. Use a packet of coloured sweets such as Smarties to play a sorting game.
 Sift the different colours into separate bowls.

 7. Dig out a basket of old 'baby' toys.
-She'll be keen to play with them, as she hasn't seen them for a while.
+Your tot will be keen to play with them, as they will not have seen them for a while.

 8. Put on some music and have a dance.
 Book/CD combinations such as The Animal Boogie (from Barefoot books) are great standbys for beating boredom!
 Look at the colourful pictures together, then get up and join in the dance.

-9. While you're wrapping presents, let her play with some shiny paper - the more crinkly and sparkly, the longer it'll keep her occupied
+9. While you're wrapping presents, let your tot play with some shiny paper - the more crinkly and sparkly, the longer it'll keep them occupied.

 12. Play 'Follow my leader'.
 Your toddler has to copy everything you do.
 Jump up and down, pat your tummy, sit down, stand up, walk up stairs, put your slippers on your head.
 The sillier the better.
-Once she's got the idea, let her lead you.
+Once they've got the idea, let them lead you.

 13. Trace a toddler using an old roll of lining wallpaper.
-Get your child to lie on it and trace her outline!
-Then let her colour or paint it (if you're feeling brave!).
+Get your child to lie on it and trace their outline!
+Then let them colour or paint it (if you're feeling brave!).

 14. Read some stories together - the more you read, the more your child will get interested in books.
 Doing funny voices will make it even more fun.

 15. Put on some tunes and play musical bumps.
-Tell her she has to sit down as quickly as possible when the music stops.
+Tell your toddler they have to sit down as quickly as possible when the music stops.

 17. Dig out your old home videos.
-She'll love it if there are people she knows - more fun than watching endless Postman Pats!
+They'll love it if there are people she knows - more fun than watching endless Postman Pats!